arturoBeccar/Grants-Program/applications/BlacksmithCoinFabrik_1.md

 Having a comprehensive set of functionalities available for integration tests would bring numerous benefits to the entire community, including improved reliability, code quality and maturity, and faster feedback loops.

 In the context of fuzzing detectors, integration tests are useful during their development in order to identify fuzzing parameters, and they are quicker than E2E tests.
-This would aid any team interested in the development of fuzzing detectors for ink! smart contracts (e.g: [Fuzzland](https://github.com/w3f/Grants-Program/blob/master/applications/FuzzLand.md) team developing [Ityfuzz](https://github.com/fuzzland/ityfuzz),  [Klevoya](https://github.com/w3f/Grants-Program/blob/master/applications/klevoya_fuzzer.md )).
+We learned this while working on fuzzing detection techniques during the [Proof of Concept of Scout](https://github.com/CoinFabrik/web3-grant), which we performed in collaboration with [researchers from the University of Buenos Aires](https://lafhis.dc.uba.ar/home).
+We believe that, having a complete set of functionalities for integration tests would be useful for other teams working in the development of fuzzing detectors for ink! smart contracts (e.g: [Fuzzland](https://github.com/w3f/Grants-Program/blob/master/applications/FuzzLand.md) team developing [Ityfuzz](https://github.com/fuzzland/ityfuzz),  [Klevoya](https://github.com/w3f/Grants-Program/blob/master/applications/klevoya_fuzzer.md )).

 ## Team :busts_in_silhouette: